fmj34/MemoryClass/README.md

 # MemoryClass
 Memory class I wrote in c#, made for making game cheats/trainers easier.

-P.S (Your able to use DMA on all R/W memory features, so you don't have to scan for pointers, just add the offsets in the second parameter of the function your using).

 **Special Features**
 - Pattern Scanner
 - Find Code Caves